Usage: pip-accel [ARGUMENTS TO PIP]

 list of direct and transitive dependencies obtained in step 1.
 We

-have to do these installations manually because easy_install
+have to do these installations manually because easy_install nor

-support binary *.tar.gz
+pip support binary *.tar.gz distributions.

 If you have questions, bug reports, suggestions, etc. please create